FA-student01/COMP2156_Group40_Assignment/README.md

 - **Pull Requests**: Create pull requests for merging feature branches into `main` after completion.

 ### Notes
-Faisal and Jashan please add your student ID's to the group members section on the README.md
+Faisal please add your student ID's to the group members section on the README.md